aiven/devportal/docs/platform/howto/enable-aiven-password.rst

 Enable Aiven password
 =====================

-If you prefer to authenticate directly in the `Aiven web console <https://console.aiven.io/>`_ without using a third party information, it is possible.
+If you prefer to authenticate directly in the `Aiven web console <https://console.aiven.io/>`_ without using third party information, it is possible.
 You can log in directly by enabling your Aiven password.
 You can follow these steps to enable your password:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. Click **User information**, then select **Authentication** tab